FFL payment gateways 101: a complete guide

 - Washington D.C.

-To prevent underage customers from purchasing a weapon (they would ultimately not be able to pick up from the receiving FFL) and to minimize your riskiness before potential credit card processors, you should consider age verification before making a gun sale.
+To prevent underage customers from purchasing a weapon (they would ultimately not be able to pick up from the receiving FFL) and to minimize your riskiness before potential credit card processors, you should implement age verification before making an FFL to FFL sale.
 This is usually done through software that will match the customer’s driver’s license number with a government database.

 Dropshipping guns when such a shipment would cross state lines is generally prohibited by federal law.
 The practical effect of this law is that most FFL dealers do not ship any guns to anyone (in or out of state) directly.
 Instead, all sales must go through the FFL dealer of the customer’s choice.